mikeseese/video-face-recognition/README.md

 ## Management

+The `install-arm64-deps.sh` script does not add the user to the `docker` user group for security reasons.
+Most of these scripts will need to be executed with `sudo` because of this.
+You can read on how non-root users can manage docker [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### Initialize/Destroy
 The `initialize-and-start.sh` and `destroy.sh` scripts will run `docker-compose up -d` and `docker-compose down` commands respectively.
 These will create and destroy containers.
 While the services write any persistent data to disk in the `.data` folder and should seem unaffected from a `down/destroy` command, this should just kept in mind that they will destroy the docker containers.
 You may want to use `stop/start/restart` functionality for your specific use case (despite at the time of writing this, it shouldn't really matter).